hakash/jotr/README.md

 ## Roadmap - in no particular order

-- Add support for Windows
 - Add support for syncing with an online service
 - Add support for configuring the default behaviour
 - Add terminal coloring
-- Replace or improve the built-in editor to be more intuitive
+- Replace or improve the built-in editor to be more intuitive and support basic fetures like cutting and pasting.
+- Split packgage into jotr-cli and jotr-core, to get ready for other modules.
+- Make CLI-parts into a module, runnable from CLI, and also importable in ohter packages.
+- Tests!!!

-## API, using the core in you own project
+## API - using the core in you own project

-If you are curious about the API of the core parts of jotr, take a look [here](LIBRARY.MD)
+If you are curious about the API of the core parts of jotr, take a look [here](./LIBRARY.MD).
+Note that the core only handles the reading and writing of data.
+The CLI-parts are, as of yet at least, not exportable.